 What is adrenaline?

-Adrenaline is a hormone produced in the medulla of the adrenal glands, from where it is released into the bloodstream.
-It has many different actions depending on the type of cells it is acting upon.
+Adrenaline and noradrenline are two separate but related hormones and neurotransmitters.
+They are produced in the medulla of the adrenal glands and in some neurons of the central nervous system.
+They are released into the bloodstream and serve as chemical mediators, and also convey the nerve impulses to various organs.
+Adrenaline has many different actions depending on the type of cells it is acting upon.
 However, the overall effect of adrenaline is to prepare the body for the ‘fight or flight’ response in times of stress, ie, for vigorous and/or sudden action.
 Key actions of adrenaline include increasing the heart rate, increasing blood pressure, expanding the air passages of the lungs, enlarging the pupil in the eye (see figure), redistributing blood to the muscles and altering the body’s metabolism, so as to maximise blood glucose levels (primarily for the brain).
 A closely related hormone, noradrenaline, is released mainly from the nerve endings of the sympathetic nervous system (as well as in relatively small amounts from the adrenal medulla).
 There is a continuous low level of activity of the sympathetic nervous system resulting in release of noradrenaline into the circulation, but adrenaline release is only increased at times of acute stress.

 Adrenaline, like noradrenaline, is also used as a transmitter by some nerve cells to communicate with other cells (a neurotransmitter).
 Very little adrenaline is used in this way.

 How is adrenaline controlled?